Aligning Our Facilities with Our Mission & Our Values

 There were some concerning aspects to Direct Pay for EUUC:

-• Direct Pay was supposed to support non-profits serving traditionally overburdened communities in census tracts whose citizens were at-risk or mostly overburdened.
+- Direct Pay was supposed to support non-profits serving traditionally overburdened communities in census tracts whose citizens were at-risk or mostly overburdened.
 EUUC does provide the car camp, but Edmonds and Esperance were not recognized as at-risk or overburdened geographies.

-• The work that Direct Pay would help support had to be completed in one year and then documented and proposed to the federal government for support the following year.
+- The work that Direct Pay would help support had to be completed in one year and then documented and proposed to the federal government for support the following year.
 That meant that, to obtain funds for work done in 2024, we would have had to get some sort of bridge loan to pay for the work, and then apply for Direct Pay in 2025.
 (At least that’s what was presented at EPA seminars about Direct Pay.)
 Guarantees of Direct Payment were not available, so the bridge loan had to be provided with the understanding that reimbursement might not be available later.

 In January, the IRA and BIL were programs that Trump claimed to have shut down.
-It may be that none of the possibilities of Direct Pay will now result in reimbursement.
+It may be that none of the possibilities of Direct Pay will not result in reimbursement.
 If the Federal Government does not honor their suggestion that they might provide the reimbursement, it might be possible to sue the money out of them.
 That seems unlikely, given that they never promised the money to begin with.
 They only promised that you could apply for the money in 2025.

 When will new money be available from the Federal Government?